NxPKG/khulnasoft-docs/content/waf/tools/ip-access-rules/create.md

 {{</tab>}}
 {{<tab label="api" no-code="true">}}

-Use the Cloudflare API to programmatically create IP Access rules.
+Use the Khulnasoft API to programmatically create IP Access rules.
 For more information, refer to [Get IP Access rules](/api/operations/ip-access-rules-for-a-user-list-ip-access-rules).

 {{</tab>}}
 {{</tabs>}}